This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Top of Page

-- winding up a separately named fund and transferring the residual to a University endowment fund to support a similar intent.
+- winding up a separately named fund and transferring the residual to an alternate University fund to support a similar intent; or

 - seeking legal advice.